-Decision Rationale

-Recommended Decision:

-Rationale to support recommended decision (only refer to the reasons which were relied upon to terminate)

-[i.e., why have you recommended this course of action and excluded the alternative options above, based on the balance of probabilities.
-Include your consideration of the Operator's interests in light of this decision]
+Decision and Rationale Recommended Decision: Decision to be selected from the following options: - Re-instate- Re-instate with conditions (specify conditions)- Terminate immediately - (specify contractual basis (clause reference))- Terminate on notice (specify contractual basis (clause reference) and specify notice period Rationale to support recommended decision (only refer to the reasons which were relied upon to terminate) [i.e. why have you recommended this course of action and excluded the alternative options above, based on the balance of probabilities.
+Include your consideration of the Postmaster's interests in light of this decision]